GM 'Trusts' Chevy Dealerships Will Sell 2020 Corvette At MSRP

 At the end of the day, dealerships are free to charge whatever they want.

 Going strictly by the numbers, the 2020 Chevrolet Corvette is a smashing success.
-All 40,000 units for the C8’s first production year are spoken for, but that doesn’t mean each car already has a specific owner.
-We don’t know exactly how many are preorders and how many are destined for dealership lots, but it’s pretty much guaranteed that at least some unclaimed ‘Vettes will be saddled with “market adjustment” pricing.
+It's not entirely certain if all Corvettes for this first year are sold – there are upwards of 37,000 preorders but Chevy won't go on record as to exactly how many 2020 models will ultimately be built.
+As such, we don’t know the number of cars destined for dealership inventories, but it’s pretty much guaranteed that at least some unclaimed ‘Vettes will be saddled with “market adjustment” pricing.
 And there’s nothing Chevrolet can – or will – do about it.

 Motor1.com Car Buying Service